 There are various ways you can view a worksheet, the default is ‘Normal’.

-To see the views to choose from, go to the view tab and look in the ‘Workbook views’ section.
+To see the views you can choose from, go to the view tab and look in the ‘Workbook views’ section.

-A minor adjustment to the column widths and wrapping the text in the cells and it will fit.
+A minor adjustment to the column widths and wrapping the text in the cells make it fit.

-This is a little aside from this, but text wrapping is REALLY useful.
-You know how when you type in a cell it drifts over and looks like it’s in the next cell too, or the contents are hidden by the next cell?
-Click on ‘Wrap text’ and it will automatically move itself onto a new line within the same cell so that you can see it 🙂 As you resize the cell it will adjust accordingly however, you may need to make the row deeper at first.
+As a little aside, text wrapping is REALLY useful.
+You know when you type in a cell and the text drifts over, looking like it’s in the next cell too, or the contents are hidden by the next cell?
+Click on ‘Wrap text’ and the overflowing text will automatically move onto a new line within the same cell so that you can see it 🙂 As you resize the cell it will adjust accordingly.
+However, you may need to make the row deeper first.

 Back to what we should be doing.

-If you click back to the ‘Normal’ view from ‘Page Layout’ view, there will be dotted lines showing where the pages are:
+If you click on ‘Normal’ view from ‘Page Layout’ view, there will be dotted lines showing where the pages are.

-Page Break Preview – Quite similar to the page layout view but in this one you can adjust the area that prints without reszing cells.
+Page Break Preview – Quite similar to the page layout view but in this one you can adjust the area that prints without resizing cells.

-There are two variations of the line, a dotted and a solid blue line.
-The dotted line shows what will be printed on one page, the soldi blue line
+There are two variations of the line—a dotted and a solid blue line.
+The dotted lines show automatic page breaks, and the solid blue lines manual page breaks.

-If you hover over the blue dotted line a little double ended arrow will appear.
+If you hover over a blue dotted line, a little double-ended arrow will appear.
 You can grab this and move the dotted line so that the text fits in.
-The downside of this is the text will reduce in size when you print it!
+The downside of this is the text will reduce in size when you print it.

 One way is to click on the ‘View’ tab and use the ‘Zoom’ panel.

-Another way is to click on the 100% in the bottom right-hand corner, this will open the ‘Zoom’ pop-up.
-If you want a small changes of plus/minus 10%, click on the – / + signs and it will increase or decrease in 10% increments.
+Another way is to click on the 100% in the bottom right-hand corner.
+This will open the ‘Zoom’ pop-up.
+If you want a small change of plus/minus 10%, click on the – / + signs, and it will increase or decrease in 10% increments.

-Most of the time the gridlines are useful to be seen to help you locate cells.
+Most of the time, the gridlines are useful to be seen to help you locate cells.
 Occassionally though, you may want to hide them.
 To do this use the ‘Show’ panel in the ‘View’ pane.
-In therethere are several tick boxes where you can choose to show or hide items.
+There, you will find several tick boxes where you can choose to show or hide items.

-You can insert cells, although personally I think this ought to be called shifting/moving cells rather than inserting as it doesn’t actually insert anything.
+It’s possible to insert cells.
+Although, personally, I think this ought to be called shifting/moving cells rather than inserting, as it doesn’t actually insert anything.